Suzuki TL1000S

 The Suzuki TL1000S was a Suzuki V-twin roadster sport bike made from 1997–2001.

-General background

-The Suzuki TL1000S was introduced by Suzuki in 1997 and was produced until 2001 and is frequently referred to as the TLS or Suzuki TLS.
+It is frequently referred to as the TLS or Suzuki TLS.
 It is notable for the 90° V-twin engine which is still used in Suzuki's modern SV1000 and V-Strom 1000 motorcycles.

+Due to its problems, it has earned the title of ‘The Widowmaker’.

+History

+The Suzuki TL1000S was introduced by Suzuki in 1997 in order to compete with the Ducati 916 in World Superbike Championship.

+Suzuki issued a global recall of the TLS after this incident to install a new damper, which became standard in later-year models.

+Specification

 The TLS motor featured a 90° V-twin for perfect primary balance and had hybrid chain/gear driven cams.
 A traditional cam chain turned a gear that in turn rotated the cams.
 This hybrid design eased maintenance immensely and gave the motor additional aural character because of the gear whine.
 The motor was also used for the Suzuki TL1000R.
 Suzuki also sold many of the TL motors to Cagiva to be used in the Navigator and V-Raptor models.
 Bimota also used the engine for their popular Bimota SB8K.